Helping You Understand the Different Types of Trusts

 The Survivor's trust is revocable while the Marital trust is irrevocable.
 The difference here is that when the second spouse dies, there is another full step-up basis in both trusts.
 Assets will then be distributed among the beneficiaries of the trusts.
 This is another way to help your beneficiaries avoid common estate taxes.
 We can advise you on whether this is the best way to go with your estate.

 A Marital trust is an aspect of the tax bypass trust and the Clayton election discussed above.
-The Marital trust is a way for a spouse who passes away to give their assets to their surviving spouse completely tax-free since the assets are given with a full step-up basis.
+The Marital trust is a way for a spouse who passes away to give their assets to their surviving spouse completely tax-free since the assets are given on a full step-up basis.
 This type of trust is irrevocable.